Skip to main content

 2. Social Justice

-Social workers’ efforts to address injustices includes examining their own biases and encouraging others to do the same.
+Social workers’ efforts to address injustices include examining their own biases and encouraging others to do the same.
 They work to create more equitable support systems and identify structural conditions that contribute to disparities in the health and well-being of individuals and communities.

 3. Dignity and Worth of the Person

 Social workers are mindful of individual differences in thinking and behavior, as well as cultural and ethnic diversity.
 Only by treating each person with dignity and respect can social workers promote their clients’ capacity and opportunity to address their own needs and improve their personal situations.
-Social workers must be cognizant of their duties to both individual clients and to society as a whole, and seek solutions for their clients that also support society’s broader interests.
+Social workers must be cognizant of their duties to both individual clients and society as a whole, and seek solutions for their clients that also support society’s broader interests.

-Social workers seek to eliminate factors that threaten the dignity and worth of individuals, but they do so with a decentered approach that respects differences and honors self-determination.
+Social workers seek to eliminate factors that threaten the dignity and worth of individuals, but they do so with a decentralized approach that respects differences and honors self-determination.
 Rather than imposing their own values, social workers leverage the values of their clients and the communities they serve.

 4. Importance of Human Relationships